Lean Startup Methodology Cycle: 4 Steps to Risk-Free Success

 The 4 Steps of the Lean Startup Cycle

-• Costs: what is the most financially costly of the entire list of resources?
-What are the most important business model costs?
-Are these fixed or variable costs?
+• Costs: What is the most financially costly of the entire list of resources, what models are most costly for the given business?

 At this stage, the best player divides the hypotheses into three categories of risk, borrowed from the concept of design thinking.
 From most to least important, these categories are: